 Testing is one of the most effective ways to improve your email performance.
 You wouldn’t bake a cake without testing the ingredients, and the same principle applies to email marketing.

 A/B testing allows you to test different elements of your email (like subject lines, CTAs, and design) to see what resonates best with your audience.
 Keep your tests simple and measure clear metrics like open rates, CTR, and conversions.
-Testing will give you valuable insights into what works and what doesn’t, allowing you to fine-tune your campaigns.
+Testing will give you valuable insights into what works and what doesn’t, allowing you to optimize your future campaigns.

 10. Is It Personalized?